Custom House Tower: Tower

 The tower was completed in January 1915 after four and a half years of work.
 It cost about $1.8 million to build.
 The tower contains a rotunda made of Vermont white marble covered by a dome.
 Outside of the top floor is a balcony, which, at the time of the tower's opening, was said to have views of Mount Wachusett, the Peterboro Hills, and the shores of Cape Ann.
 The dedication ceremony was attended by Assistant Secretary of the Treasury Andrew James Peters, Collector Edmund Billings, Governor David I. Walsh, Mayor James Michael Curley, Cardinal William Henry O'Connell, Bishop William Lawrence, and the building's architect, Robert Swain Peabody.
 The tower was opened on January 23, 1915.
 The clock on the upper tower of the building is 22 ft in diameter.
 It was started at noon on April 6, 1916.
 The clock cost $2,500.
-Its hands are made of gold leaf painted California redwood and weigh 101 and 141 pounds respectively.
+Its hands were made of gold leaf painted California redwood and weigh 101 and 141 pounds respectively.
 Because of an undersized motor, the clock failed to work properly through much of the 20th century.
 In 1960, the Great Seal of the United States was painted in the lobby's dome.
+Due to aging conditions, the clock's hands were replaced with carbon fiber in December 2020.